mnovovil/-Roe-v.-Wade-Reddit-Graph-Analytics/README.md

 # Roe v.
 Wade Reddit Graph Analytics
 Analysis of Meta-Communities Surrounding “Roe v.
-Wade” on Reddit: Graph Analytics.
+Wade” on Reddit: Graph Analytics - Summer Institute in Computational Social Science https://sicss.io/2022/rochester/.

 The researchers scrapped data from Reddit and analyzed the surrouding communities around Roe v Wade based on the following social concepts:
 1. Homophily: Love of the same